 So why should we be surprised that this same group is suffering a huge loss of faith?

 Abortion has certainly diminished young people's hopes for the future.
 Roe v.
 Wade killed off the youth market that had driven our economy since World War II.
 If not for abortion, today's youth market would be 43% bigger than it is today.
-Total GDP would be at least 20% larger.
+Indeed, the whole U.S. economy would be at least 20% larger.

 No kids, no future.
 It's a gloomy picture.